LeMimit/foxy-changelog/README.md

 >
 > **Sadly I do not have time to provide steps to contribute and not everything will be tested.**

-A quick script which generates a changelog and manage version for any git repository using [`conventional style`](https://www.conventionalcommits.org/en/v1.0.0/) commit messages.
+A tool which generates a changelog and manage version for any git repository using [`conventional style`](https://www.conventionalcommits.org/en/v1.0.0/) commit messages.

 - [Installation](#installation)
 - [Command line interface](#command-line-interface)